 A Stranger in the Family

-Deanna Whelen (Kelli Williams) is a bit shocked when she learns that her mother Fran (Susan Hogan) has flown off to Vegas to marry John Smith (Adam Arkin) a man she hasn't been seeing for that long.
-But when Fran disappears Deanna and her Aunt Sherrie (Amy Madigan) become concerned and suspect John may be guilty of her murder, except with no body they can't prove John did anything.
-It leads to Deanna and Sherrie trying to dig in to John's past and not only discover the fact he had been married before but his wife back then also disappeared in mysterious circumstances.
+Deanna Whelen (Kelli Williams - Flowers for Algernon) is a bit shocked when she learns that her mother, Fran (Susan Hogan - Hush), has flown off to Vegas to marry John Smith (Adam Arkin - Roughing It), a man she hasn't been seeing for that long.
+But when Fran disappears Deanna and her Aunt Sherrie (Amy Madigan - In the Name of the People) become concerned and suspect John may have murdered her, except with no body they can't prove John did anything.
+It leads to Deanna and Sherrie snooping in to John's past and not only discovering the fact he had been married before but his wife back then also disappeared in mysterious circumstances.

 But what "Murder on Pleasant Drive" has is Adam Arkin who certainly delivers a wonderfully unsettling performance as John Smith.
 From the quiet way he moves around to the tone of his voice Arkin makes John Smith a creepy guy which you never feel comfortable around even when he is seemingly being nice.
 Sadly because Arkin is so effective at delivering unsettling the rest of the cast end up ordinary and forgettable in comparison.

 What this all boils down to is with the exception of the performance of Adam Arkin, "Murder on Pleasant Drive" is just another one of those TV movie dramatisations of a true crime and the long journey it took to find the evidence to arrest the murderer.
 It isn't bad but neither is it that good and as such doesn't stand out from the crowd.